 The equity method of accounting is used to account for equity investments in which Federated Hermes does not control the investee and is not the primary beneficiary of a VIE, but has the ability to exercise significant influence over the financial and operating policies of the investee.
 Significant influence is generally considered to exist when Federated Hermes' ownership interest is between 20% and 50%.
 Equity method investments are initially recorded at cost in Other Long-Term Assets on the Consolidated Balance Sheets.
 Federated Hermes' proportionate share of the investee's net income or loss is recorded in Nonoperating Income (Expenses) - Other, net on the Consolidated Statements of Income.
 The investments are reviewed for impairment if events or changes in circumstance indicate that the carrying amount exceeds its fair value.
-If the carrying amount of an investment exceeds fair value and the decline in fair value is deemed to be other-than-temporary, the equity method investment will be adjusted to fair value and an impairment loss equal to the difference is recorded in Nonoperating Income (Expenses) - Other, net on the Consolidated Statements of Income.
+If the carrying amount of an investment exceeds fair value and the decline in fair value is deemed to be other-than-temporary, the equity method investment will be adjusted to fair value and an impairment loss equal to the difference is recorded in Nonoperating Income (Expenses) - Other, net on the Consolidated Statements of be other-than-temporary, the equity method investment will be adjusted to fair value and an impairment loss equal to the difference is recorded in Nonoperating Income (Expenses) - Other, net on the Consolidated Statements of the difference is recorded in Nonoperating Income (Expenses) - Other, net on the Consolidated Statements of Income.